mikyll/Mobile-Systems-M/flashcards.md

 - What is DSR routing and how does it **work**?
 - What **problems** there could be?
 - How can it be **optimized**?
+- How are **link errors** handled?

 <details><summary><b>Answer:</b></summary>

 #### What is DSR routing and how does it **work**?
 Dynamic Source Routing (DSR) is a full reactive routing protocol, where the sender has to find a valid routing path.
+It includes a discovery phase, that exploits flooding to find a eventual route to the destination.
 The steps for Source (S) to find a valid route to reach Destination (D), are the following:
 1. S uses **flooding** to send a control packet **RREQ** (Route REQuest) in broadcast;
 2. Each node that receives RREQ check if it doesn't have already sent it, and if it did not, it appends its node ID in the packet **header** and forwards the packet again in **broadcast**;
 3. This procedure repeats until D is reached;